Preventing Infectious Diseases

 Flu is a highly infectious respiratory illness caused by various flu viruses that change slightly each year.
 The illness spreads rapidly from person to person via droplets.

 It is important that you stay away from university and avoid mixing with friends until you have been symptom free for 72 hours.
-The seasonal flu vaccine is free of charge each year to risk groups.
+The seasonal flu vaccine is free of charge each year to risk groups and is available from fee from some pharmacys for a fee.

 You can find out more about the flu vaccine on the NHS website.
 It is important to get vaccinated if you at risk.
-Find out whether you are eligible and should be vaccinated here
+Find out whether you are eligible for the flu vaccine.

 Colleges